VisualGMQ/mirrow/ReadMe.md

 # Mirrow - A Template Meta Programming utility framework

-`mirrow` is  a TMP(template meta programming) utility header only framework in C++17.
+`mirrow` is  a TMP(template meta programming) utility framework in C++17.
 It aimed to make some utility to help programmer do TMP easier.

 Nowadays, `mirrow` has these parts: